bem/bem-sdk/README.md

 BEM-naming
 ----------

-BEM-entities can be defined with a help of js-object with the following fields:
+BEM entities can be defined with a help of js-object with the following fields:

 * `block` — a block name.
 The field is required because only a block exists as an independent BEM entity
 * `elem` — an element name.